Epics is becoming a work item type in Plane

 When this is happening

-This ships next week, Tuesday, May 26 for all cloud users.
+This ships next week, Tuesday, May 26 for all cloud users, update: This is GA.
 For all Commercial self-hosted users, this will part of 3.0.0.
 Bring questions to the community forum, where we're tracking this change and answering as it rolls out.

 Recommended for you